 Contains: An allo-aro genderless person on the run from hir family; a coven of four aromantic-spectrum witches ignoring all the rules about gender and relationships; and a version of Cinderella that rejects the amatonormativity of Disney’s fairy godmother’s ignoring familial abuse until it prevents the heroine from attending a dance to find a husband.

-Continue reading “Fiction Collection: Aromantic and Autistic”
+Continue reading “Fiction Collection: Aromantic and Transgender”